DiegoAguero/TreeTracking/README.md

 ## Installation

-Install this project going to the frontend route and using:
+Install the dependencies of this project going to the frontend route and using:
 ```bash
   cd frontend/
   npm i